 In that case, you can use an aperture to blur or sharpen the subject, background, or foreground.
 It is also crucial to know the average file size of a picture taken by a digital camera so you can make the necessary adjustments to your camera.

 Aperture affects photos in terms of the brightness and correct exposure of the image.
 The aperture shrinks or expands, changing the amount of incoming light that passes through the lens; this is how we measure the brightness of an image.
-A wide-angle aperture will allow a lot of light to pass through, resulting in a very bright photo, and is commonly used when taking photos in a dimly-lit room.
+A wider aperture will allow lots of light to pass through, resulting in a very bright photo, and is commonly used when taking photos in a dimly-lit room.
 You can achieve the opposite using a small aperture.
 If you are looking for proper exposure in your photography, there are three key elements, aperture, shutter speed, and ISO setting.

 Generally, depth of field refers to the distance between the nearest and farthest object in an image that has an “acceptable sharpness level.”
-However, some images have a shallow depth of field where the background and foreground are sharp.
+However, some images have a shallower depth of field where the background and foreground are sharp.
 Of course, your aperture choice will depend on the type of photography you like to take.

 The aperture is the opening in a lens where incoming light passes through to get to the image sensor.

 A large aperture in photography will produce a large foreground-to-background blur.
 Photographers choose this setting for portrait photography, where they can isolate the subject.
 Another great effect of the aperture is blurring the objects in the foreground relative to the subject framed with the foreground objects.
 Although it is tough to focus with a larger aperture, mastering how to use it can help you deliver great effects in your shots.